nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 2. Quote Management
 ### 3. Progress Tracker
 ### 4. Category Management
+Category Management in Quotesify allows you to create, list, edit and delete categories at your free will.
+With the categories you have created, you can simply tag them to any book or quote and list all of them in a categorised fashion.
+Whenever you have second thoughts about a given category name, simply change the name or remove it whilst Quotesify helps you update the change across all books and quotes.

+If you are someone who likes being neat, organised and efficient, this feature is for you!

 ### 5. Rating System for books
 The rating system in Quotesify allows you to rate your books from 1 to 5 star.
 With this system, you will not forget how you feel about the books you read, and will always be ready to recommend a book to a fellow book reader.